Entry-Level O.T.D. Curriculum Design

 During the third semester, students are engaged in Stage 2: Critical Thinking as they continue to critically think about occupational performance.

-OT 543: Movement & Occupational Performance, students study human anatomy and kinesiology in order to gain competence in the evaluation of and intervention planning for the occupational performance of human beings.
-Included are human body dissection, theory and techniques of musculoskeletal evaluation with analysis of normal and pathological human motion.
-The emphasis of this semester is completing the evaluation process and beginning to engage in intervention; thus students are enrolled in OT 544
+- OT 543.
+Movement & Occupational Performance.
+Students combine the study of human anatomy and kinesiology to allow the student to grow competence in the evaluation of and intervention planning for the occupational performance of human beings.
+Included are human anatomical structures, theory, and techniques of musculoskeletal evaluation with analysis of normal and pathological human motion as the foundations of intervention planning as an occupational therapy practitioner.

 The student continues in Stage 2: Critical Thinking, as the focus of study transitions from evaluation to the intervention component of the OT process.

-- OT 600: Interventions for Mental Functions Applied to Occupational Performance, students utilize evaluation data to plan interventions, intervention planning, implementation, review, and outcomes with specific emphasis for populations across the lifespan where occupational performance is affect by mental functions.
+- OT 600.
+Interventions for Mental Functions to Support Occupation.
+Students develop skills for intervention planning, implementation, review, and outcomes with specific emphasis for populations where occupational performance is affected by mental functions.

-- OT 601: Interventions for Neuro-Musculoskeletal & Movement Functions Applied to Occupational Performance, students utilize critical thinking skills necessary to understand interventions across the lifespan for neuro-musculoskeletal and movement functions specific to occupational performance.
+- OT 601.
+Interventions for Neuromusculoskeletal Functions to Support Occupation.
+Students utilize critical thinking skills necessary to understand interventions for neuromusculoskeletal and movement related functions specific to occupational performance.

 During fifth semester students continue in Stage 2: Critical Thinking.